jmandel/fhircast-docs/docs/content-sharing-research.md

 ```

 ### [FHIR resource]-update
-A `[FHIR resource]-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove an imaging study to the context of the report.
-One or more updates MAY occur while the report is open.
+A `[FHIR resource]-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove a reference to a contained FHIR resource in the context of the current anchor context.
+One or more updates MAY occur while the anchor context is open.

 The updates could include (but are not limited to) any of the following:
 * adding, updating, or removing observations
-* adding or removing primary imaging studies
-* adding or removing comparison imaging studies
+* adding or removing other FHIR resources contained in the anchor context
-* updating attributes of the diagnostic report
+* updating attributes of the anchor resource's attributes

-The context will contain a Bundle in an updates key which contains one or more resources as entries in the Bundle.
+The context MUST contain a `Bundle` in an updates key which contains one or more resources as entries in the Bundle.

-The exchange of information is made using a transactional approach using change sets in the `DiagnosticReport-update` event (i.e. not the complete current state); therefore it is essential that applications interested in the current state of exchanged information process all events and process the events in the order in which they were successfully received by the Hub.
-Each `DiagnosticReport-update` event posted to the Hub SHALL be processed atomically by the Hub.
+The exchange of information is made using a transactional approach using change sets in the `[FHIR resource]-update` event (i.e. not the complete current state); therefore it is essential that applications interested in the current state of exchanged information process all events and process the events in the order in which they were successfully received by the Hub.
+Each `[FHIR resource]-update` event posted to the Hub SHALL be processed atomically by the Hub (i.e., all entries in the request's `Bundle` should be processed prior to the Hub accepting another request).

 The Hub plays a critical role in helping applications stay synchronized with the current state of exchanged information.
-On receiving a posted `DiagnosticReport-update` event the Hub SHALL examine the `versionId` of the inbound diagnostic report, which is in the resource's `meta` attribute.
-The Hub SHALL compare the `versionId` of the incoming request with the `versionId` the Hub previously assigned to the diagnostic report state (i.e, the `versionId` assigned when the previous `DiagnosticReport-open` or `DiagnosticReport-update` request was processed).
-If the incoming `versionId` and last assigned `versionId`  do not match, the message SHALL be rejected and the Hub SHALL return a 4xx/5xx HTTP Status Code.
+On receiving a `[FHIR resource]-update` request the Hub SHALL examine the `versionId` of the anchor context, which is in the resource's `meta` attribute.
+The Hub SHALL compare the `versionId` of the incoming request with the `versionId` the Hub previously assigned to the anchor context (i.e, in the case of an anchor context of a Diagnostic Report the `versionId` assigned when the previous `DiagnosticReport-open` or `DiagnosticReport-update` request was processed).
+If the incoming `versionId` and last assigned `versionId`  do not match, the request SHALL be rejected and the Hub SHALL return a 4xx/5xx HTTP Status Code.

 If the `versionId` values match, the Hub proceeds with processing each of the FHIR resources in the Bundle and SHALL process all Bundle entries in an atomic manner.
-After updating its copy of the current state of exchanged information, the Hub SHALL assign a new `versionId` to the diagnostic report state and use this new `versionId` in the `DiagnosticReport-update` event it forwards to subscribed applications.
+After updating its copy of the current state of exchanged information, the Hub SHALL assign a new `versionId` to the anchor context and use this new `versionId` in the `[FHIR resource]-update` event it forwards to subscribed applications.
 The distributed update event SHALL contain a Bundle resource with the same Bundle `id` which was contained in the request.

-When a  `DiagnosticReport-update` event is received by an application, the application should respond as is appropriate for its clinical use.
+When a  `[FHIR resource]-update` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may choose to ignore an observation describing a patient's blood pressure.
 Since transactional change sets are used during information exchange, no problems are caused by applications deciding to ignore exchanged information not relevant to their function.
+However, they should read and retain the `versionId` of the anchor context provided in the event for later use.

 #### Context
 Key | Optionality | Description
 --- | --- | ---
-`report`| REQUIRED | FHIR DiagnosticReport resource in context is included for risk mitigation.
+`[FHIR resource]`| REQUIRED | Type of the [FHIR resource].
 The `id` and `versionId` of the diagnostic report SHALL be provided; however, additional attributes MAY be present.
 `updates`| REQUIRED | Contains one and only one FHIR Bundle resource with a `type` of `transaction`.
-The Bundle contains 1 to n entries with each `entry` containing a FHIR resource containing structured information that according to the `method` of the entry's `request` attribute should be added (POST), updated (PUT), or removed (DELETE) from the current state of exchanged structured information.
+The Bundle MUST contain 1 to n entries with each `entry` containing a FHIR resource with structured information that according to the `method` of the entry's `request` attribute should be added (POST), updated (PUT), or removed (DELETE) from the current state of exchanged structured information.

 #### Supported Update Request Methods
 Request Method | Operation